How to Perform Daily Posture Self-Checks?

 This was owing to forward head induced tight calves

-A gait analysis revealed his forward head posture was affecting his stride and increasing pressure on his lower limbs.
+A gait analysis revealed his forward head posture was affecting his stride and increasing pressure on hip joint.

 After correcting his posture and practicing alignment exercises, Tom’s performance improved, and his pain resolved.